-Credit risk is the risk that counterparty will not meet its obligations under a contract, leading to a financial loss.
-The Company is exposed to credit risk from operating activities (primarily for accounts receivables and notes receivables) and from its financing activities, including bank deposits and other financial instruments.
+Credit risk is the risk that counterparty will not meet its obligations under a contract and result in a financial loss.
+The Group is exposed to credit risk from operating activities (primarily for accounts and notes receivable) and from its financing activities including bank deposits and other financial instruments.